MUSC Student Handbook

 Otolaryngology – Head & Neck Surgery Interest Group (Oto-HNS)

-Oto-HNS is an interdisciplinary interest group designed to foster student interest in the diverse field of Otolaryngology – Head and Neck Surgery.
-Caring for diseases of the head and neck requires a collaborative team of medical and dental professionals.
-As such, we strive to 1) educate students from all colleges on the perspective of head and neck care from the standpoint of an Otolaryngologist, and 2) introduce students interested in diseases of the head and neck to their colleagues from other disciplines.
+Oto-HNS is an interdisciplinary group designed to foster student interest in the diverse field of Otolaryngology – Head and Neck Surgery.
+Caring for diseases of the head and neckrequires a collaborative team of medical and dental professionals.
+Assuch, we strive to 1) provide students a better understanding of the vast scope of Otolaryngology, with subspecialities in pediatrics, neurotology, rhinology, head and neck cancer, facial plastics and reconstructive surgery, laryngology, etc. 2) provide the necessary guidance and opportunities for students interested in matching into this competitive field

 In addition, we: